datalater/hamancho_engstudy/review/chunk-review-jhi.md

 * **B** Nice. / It'll help you / solve the problem / better.
 * **A** You're right. /  It must remind me / of the answer / well. / And I can finish the test/  in no time. /

+### Gruop 3

+**A** Jay, can you please / access the hangout / for my Atom problem?/
+**B** Yes, / I have studied / Atom / for a long time./ **A** Thanks, Jay!/  Atom is hard / for me / to handle. / **B** There is no need / for me / to study Atom. / **A** Maybe / I just made a big deal out of nothing. / I am still not confident / about my performance / on Atom. / **B** If you have worked hard / to overcome the problem, / you can improve / much. / Things get worse / when you don't study any more. /
+**A** I know. / Let's listen to some soothing music / before starting that work./

 ### Quest 1